lichenma/LeetCode-CheatSheet/README.md

 not, we could define a mapping of the characters to its index.
 Then we can skip the characters immediately when we found a repeated character

-If s[j] has a duplicate in the range \[i,j) with index j', we don't need to increase i little be little we can just skip all the elements in the range \[i,j'] and let i be j'+1 directly
+If s[j] has a duplicate in the range \[i , j) with index j', we don't need to increase i little be little we can just skip all the elements in the range \[i , j'] and let i be j'+1 directly

 ```java
 public class Solution {